 The Strengths of Intuitive Thinking Types

 Intuitive Thinking personality types are intellectual, logical, and constantly seeking new knowledge.
 They are pragmatic and excellent at problem-solving and finding innovative solutions.
-They are drawn to the abstract and theoretical, and try to uncover hidden truths behind every subject and topic.
+They are drawn to the abstract and theoretical and try to uncover hidden truths behind every subject and topic.
 They are naturally hesitant to accept traditional rules, and they are skeptical of every statement until it has been held up to intense scrutiny.
 NTs are quick to see flaws and errors in logic that other types may gloss over or ignore.
 They are always looking to understand the core truth of every subject, and as a result, make excellent debaters.
 They are analytical, curious, strategic, independent, and complex.

 Can NT females be nurturing, caring, and empathetic?
 By all means, yes.
-Every personality type is going to use feeling AND thinking; but NTs are going to consider the logical approach first.
+Every personality type is going to use feeling AND thinking, but NTs are going to consider the logical approach first.
 When someone comes to them with a problem, they will try to step out of the situation to give an objective viewpoint.
 Feelers tend to “step in” to the problem to see how the situation may affect everyone involved and how people might feel.
 By comparison, the NTs approach may seem cold or too impersonal; particularly to feeling dominant personalities.
 However, their goal to help is just as noble and sincere as the feelers attempt to help.

 How These Strengths are Misunderstood:

 I’m a firm believer that no one personality type is better than another.
 Intuitive Thinkers are essential in our world; without them, we wouldn’t have Marie Curie, Isaac Newton, or even Jane Austen!
-We also need the Sensing Feeling types, with their practical, caring nature.
+We also need Sensing Feeling types, with their practical, caring nature.
 However, when one type is considered the ideal and the other type is considered an aberration it leads to all kinds of emotional damage in the long run.

 Intuitive Thinking females are quick to see the flaws in arguments; this is why they are so great at solving problems, forming original opinions, using deductive logic, and finding innovative solutions.
 However, this ability to see flaws and to be skeptical is often seen as defiant, rude, or disrespectful by parents.
 They are often berated for asking too many questions, arguing too much, or not accepting what has been told at face value.
 Many NTs have to learn the hard way to stifle their natural curiosity and ability to healthily debate.
-You can find out more about this on my post here:
+You can find out more about this in my post here:

 Intuitive Thinkers are not naturally in tune with the emotions of people around them; they are more in tune with logic, systems, and organizations and how things work.
-When there is a pre-conceived idea that as a female you will naturally be empathetic or emotionally sensitive and you don’t display those traits, parents and friends can think you are cold or unfeeling.
+When there is a preconceived idea that as a female you will naturally be empathetic or emotionally sensitive and you don’t display those traits, parents, and friends can think you are cold or unfeeling.